Happy as Lazzaro: Plot

-When Lazzaro awakes, magically many years later, he has not aged and wanders into Inviolata, which is long abandoned and is being raided by robbers (one of whom lived there as a child).
-The robbers lie to Lazzaro the estate has moved and they are moving possessions for the De Luna family.
+When Lazzaro magically awakes, many years have passed, but he has not aged and wanders into Inviolata, which is long abandoned.
+It is being raided by robbers (one of whom lived there as a child).
+The robbers lie to Lazzaro, saying that the estate has moved and they are moving possessions for the De Luna family.
 They also tell him the city is within walking distance.
 Lazzaro sets out for the city, which he has never been to.

-There, a woman, Antonia, recognizes Lazzaro from the farm.
-She takes him into a circle of impoverished survivors of Inviolata who now live in poverty through crime.
-They express disbelief as to his lack of aging and tell him of the Great Swindle, but Lazzaro is more concerned with finding Tancredi.
-Recognizing Tancredi's voice when he is calling for his dog, Lazzaro is reunited with his "half-brother."
+In the city, Antonia recognizes Lazzaro from the farm.
+She takes him into a circle of impoverished survivors of Inviolata, who now survive by crime, having lost their home and having received no compensation or state assistance.
+They express disbelief and unease at his lack of aging and tell him of the Great Swindle, but Lazzaro is more concerned with finding Tancredi.
+Recognizing Tancredi's voice when he is calling for his dog, Lazzaro is reunited with his "half-brother" in a nightclub.
 Tancredi recognizes Lazzaro and is overjoyed.
+Lazzaro unwittingly joins him on another of his pranks.